tobbykin/near-ai-learning-hub/conceptual-guides/what-is-an-ai-agent.md

 - **Manage smart contracts autonomously**, enforcing agreements without intermediaries.

 This approach shifts AI away from **corporate-controlled, opaque models** toward **open, decentralized intelligence**, ensuring greater security and reliability.

+## **What Comes Next?**

+Now that we’ve explored what AI Agents are and how they operate, the next step is understanding the core intelligence behind them: Large Language Models (LLMs).

+LLMs enable AI Agents to reason, learn from interactions, and generate dynamic responses, making them far more than just rule-based systems.
+But how do LLMs work?
+And more importantly, how does NEAR AI integrate them to create scalable, decentralized AI Agents?

+A deeper understanding of LLMs is essential for building more capable AI Agents.
+In the next guide, we’ll examine their inner workings and their role in shaping the next generation of autonomous systems.